okta/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 If you are working with a single-page app using the Sign-In Widget and your Okta cookie isn't set, try enabling third-party cookies in the browser.

 ## Reference Documentation

 You can find more reference information in the [Okta Sign-In Widget reference](/code/javascript/okta_sign-in_widget_ref) page.

+## GitHub Project

+The source code for this project [can be found on GitHub](https://github.com/okta/okta-signin-widget).